 In February 2021, the country saw the first ever transition from one democratically elected leader to another.
 The winner of the presidential elections, in which Issoufou was not allowed to participate after two terms in office, was former interior minister Mohamed Bazoum of the governing Party for Democracy and Socialism (Parti nigérien pour la démocratie et le socialisme, PNDS).

 The Niger government has set itself ambitious development goals.
 They include reducing poverty and food insecurity, strengthening and consolidating democracy, improving the country’s governance, promoting girls' education, boosting economic development and stabilising the security situation.

 German development cooperation with the Niger

-Creating efficient, responsive administrative structures at the local level
+- Peaceful and inclusive societies, with the goal of creating efficient, responsive administrative structures at the local level.

 - Health, social protection and population policy, with a focus on maternal and child health.

 German development cooperation activities in the Niger have traditionally centred on the regions of Tillabéri, Tahoua and Agadez, with additional transitional development assistance in Maradi, Zinder and Diffa.